 The last time we rode the NC500, we went at the end of April to avoid tourist traffic and inflated prices.

 And whilst we had the roads to ourselves, we also got caught in horrendous snow – which ruined the tour for a few riders unlucky enough to find themselves on the ground.
 Multiple times.

 If you go in the summertime, the biggest annoyance you will endure (apart from tourists) will be Scotland’s famous (and ridiculously persistent) midgies – which will try at every available opportunity to eat you from the outside in.

 The midgies are so bad that I now have a midgie suit that I use for photography.
 Yes, I look silly.
 But I’m also unmolested by the midgies!

 Tips For Riding The NC500

 When riding the NC500, there are a few tips that can help make your experience even more enjoyable:

-- Take regular breaks throughout your ride; 1) because you’ll get tired, and 2) because you really ought to enjoy the scenery!
+- Take regular breaks throughout your ride: 1) because you’ll get tired, and 2) because you should enjoy the scenery!

-- Don’t forget to take lots of pictures along the way so that you can remember all your amazing experiences!
+- Remember to take lots of pictures along the way so that you can remember all your amazing experiences!